Motorola Droid vs iPhone 3GS: Review | iPhone & iPod touch News / Help

 motodroid 3

-Verizon has managed to create great hype for the Droid (with Google’s support thrown in).
-Partly the drama before launch and the feature set including first time Android 2.0 with Google Navigation helped.
+Verizon has managed to create impressive hype for the Droid (with Google’s support thrown in).
+Partly the drama before launch and feature set including first time Android 2.0 with Google Navigation helped.
 So how does the Droid do against the iPhone 3GS?
 Lets take a quick look at the spec sheet first:

 Apple iPhone 3GS vs Motorola Milestone / Verizon Droid